 Acne cannot be cured but it can be treated successfully.
 In other words, you can achieve acne-free skin and maintain it by continuing to use treatment to prevent it from returning.
 For most people, their acne will eventually go away.
 Isotretinoin is the most effective method of treatment for getting rid of acne.
 This medication isn't suitable for everyone and is usually prescribed for severe acne with nodules and cysts.

-Acne can lead to low self esteem and problems with anxiety and depression.
-This is due to the way it affects your appearance as it can be distressing and have an impact on your confidence.
+Acne can lead to low self-esteem and problems with anxiety or depression.
+This is due to the way it affects your appearance.
+It can be uncomfortable and have an impact on your confidence.
 Acne can also leave scars after the spots heal.
-These may be red or brown marks that disappear after a couple of months or more pronounced like icepick, boxcar and rolling scars.
+These may be red or brown marks on the surface of your skin, or deep scars like icepick, boxcar and rolling scars.